Chemical (in)homogeneity and atomic diffusion in the open cluster M67: Discussion

 In the current study, we have focused on the type of stars that are the prime targets for chemical tagging -- dwarf stars on the main sequence, around the turn-off and stars on the sub-giant branch.
 Ideally, stars in these different evolutionary phases should, if they formed from a single chemically homogenous star forming event, have the same elemental abundances.
 Our target stars are all high-probability members of the old open cluster M67.

 We find that basically all elemental abundances in M67 vary as a function of evolutionary stage of the star.
-This is shown in Figures. \ref{fig10} -- \ref{fig13}, where we show the elemental abundances as a function of the surface gravity of the stars.
+This is shown in Figures. \ref{fig9} -- \ref{fig12}, where we show the elemental abundances as a function of the surface gravity of the stars.
 The main sequence star in the sample has essentially solar elemental abundances, stars at the turn-off dip abut 0.1\,dex below solar values (but note the one star that differs, see discussion in Sect\,\ref{sect:atomdiff}), while the sub-giant stars again rise, now to super-solar values.
 Our study is of a highly differential nature, reaching high-precision in the elemental abundances.
-Such precision is rarely, if at all, reached in large spectroscopic surveys such as the Gaia-ESO survey \citep{gil12}, the GALAH survey \citep{ds15}, and the APOGEE survey \citep{maj17}.
+Such precision is rarely, if at all, reached in large spectroscopic surveys such as the Gaia-ESO survey \citep{gil12}, the GALAH survey \citep{ds15}, and the APOGEE survey \citep{maj17}, due to the lower quality spectra (relative to our study).

 From this study, we found that the sub-giant stars in our sample are chemically homogeneous, under a high-precision level ($\approx$ 0.02 dex).
-As discussed in Sect\,\ref{sect:atomdiff} we expect stars in this evolutionary phase to have well-mixed atmospheres and they are thus likely to have chemical compositions close to the primordial composition of the cluster.
+As discussed in Sect\,\ref{sect:atomdiff} we expect stars in this evolutionary phase to have well-mixed atmospheres and they are thus likely to have chemical compositions close to the primordial composition of the cluster ([Fe/H] $\sim$ 0.05 - 0.1).
 This makes sub-giant stars ideal targets for the application of the chemical tagging technique.
 We find that our turn-off stars show large abundance variations (0.1 - 0.2 dex).
-Again, as discussed in Sect\,\ref{sect:atomdiff} this is an expected effect of their evolutionary stage, which includes thin convective envelopes, leading to the large variations in elemental abundances inside this group of stars.
-If this is true, then turn-off stars are probably not ideal targets for the chemical tagging technique and the purpose of Galactic archeology.
+Again, as discussed in Sect\,\ref{sect:atomdiff} this is likely because diffusion has had the whole time of the main sequence evolution to act on their surface abundances, as well as their thin convective envelopes, leading to the large variations in elemental abundances inside this group of stars.
+If this is true, then turn-off stars are probably not ideal targets for the chemical tagging technique and the purpose of Galactic archeology, unless the effects of atomic diffusion can be accurately corrected.